• Skip to primary navigation

 For the best protection against EMI in noisy environments, an aluminum shield and copper braid can be used together.

 Another important strategy for minimizing EMI is to route signal cables separately from power and motor cables.
-These different types of cables should be run in separate conduits or at least keep the following recommended distances: 4 in. between signal and power cables for drives below 20 A; 6 in. for 40-A drives; and 8 in. for 80-A drives.
+These different types of cables should be run in separate conduits or at least keep the following recommended distances: 4 in. between signal and power cables for drives below 20 A, 6 in. for 40-A drives, and 8 in. for 80-A drives.
 If instrument wiring must cross over power wiring, do so at a 90° angle and keep as much separation as possible.
 Finally, avoid creating loops in your wiring — cable should be run as straight as possible.
-Following a few simple tips will go a long way toward keeping EMI at a manageable level in your industrial cable layout, helping both wired and wireless equipment to function at its best.
+Following a few simple tips will go a long way toward keeping EMI at a manageable level in your industrial cable layout, helping wired and wireless equipment function at its best.

 You may also like: